25. OF Michael Conforto

 22. OF Harrison Bader

 With Harrison Bader, you’re getting one of the very best defensive center fielders in baseball.
 While his bat hasn’t exactly developed into what teams originally hoped, Bader’s speed and range make him a valuable piece to any team.
 Though the Cardinals likely still got the better of the trade that sent Bader to New York in exchange for LHP Jordan Montgomery, that isn’t to say Bader hasn’t been a useful player for the Yanks.
 And, the 29-year-old has a bit of pop in his bat (16 HR over 103 games in ’21).
-The defending champions don’t have many holes, but Bader would be an upgrade over everyday CF Jake Meyers.
+The defending champions don’t have many holes, but Bader would provide a huge defensively and on the basepaths.

 Prediction: Bader signs with the Houston Astros